 While we generally disliked the 2x10 drivetrain spec'd on the HaiBike, it did have more than enough range to tackle just about any situation.
 Interestingly, testers rarely shifted out of the big ring in the front, but there were plenty more gears if we needed them.
 Should the battery ever die while out on a ride, having those extra gears might come in handy should you need to pedal this 50 lb beast back to the trailhead without the assistance of the motor.

-The HaiBike took top honors in the power output rating metric with all of our testers in agreement that the Yamaha PW-X motor had the most torque and highest top speed of them all.
+The HaiBike scored well in the power output rating metric with all of our testers in agreement that the Yamaha PW-X motor had the most torque-y feeling in the group.
 The power output was the one rating where praise was given readily to the HaiBike, one tester even said, "It had the feel of a naturally aspirated engine with a smooth, consistent power band."
-The power of the Yamaha PW-X motor was apparent from the moment you touched the pedals, the bike had a twitchy and torque-y feel to it, like an anxious racehorse ready to blast out of the starting gate.
+The power of the Yamaha PW-X motor was apparent from the moment you touched the pedals, the bike had a twitchy and almost jumpy feel to it, like an anxious racehorse ready to blast out of the starting gate.
 Once pedaling, the power was delivered strongly and consistently with no hiccups, and shifting between the 5 output settings was impressively smooth.

 We found the five different output settings, +Eco, Eco, STD, High, and Expw, to offer more than enough range, with the top end proving to be the fastest in the bunch with a speed of 20 mph.
-The HaiBike website claims maximum torque of 80Nm, 10Nm more than the Commencal Meta Power race 650B+ and we believe it, that additional power was definitely evident to all of us.
-The top end of the motor was a highlight, but the other output settings offered more choice for the rider and a great range for any terrain or preference.
+The HaiBike website claims maximum torque of 80Nm, 10Nm more than the Commencal Meta Power, but 10Nm less than the Bulls.
+Interestingly, the HaiBike feels the zippiest, perhaps because the Bulls motor accelerates more smoothly.
+The top end of the motor was a highlight, but the other output settings offered a great amount of choice for the rider.

-All the models in our test selection had a similar storage capacity, the HaiBike at 500Wh, the Specialized and Commencal at 504Wh.
+All the models in our test selection, with the exception of the Bulls, had a similar storage capacity, the HaiBike and Specialized at 500Wh, and the Commencal at 504Wh.
 Battery storage doesn't directly compute into distance range, so we did some head to head testing to find out which bike could go the farthest on a full charge.

-In our distance range testing, we found the HaiBike XDURO AllMtn 8.0 to finish in a respectable second place.
-In the end, the HaiBike went 17.8 miles and 3,200 vertical feet, 4% farther than the Commencal Meta Power Race 650B+ at 17.1 miles and 3,100 vertical feet, but 15% less than the Specialized Turbo Levo FSR Comp 6Fattie which traveled 20.6 miles and 3,455 vertical feet.
-Clearly, it wasn't the best, but we feel that this impressive considering the powerful motor and slightly higher top speed this bike can reach.
+In our distance range testing, we found the HaiBike XDURO AllMtn 8.0 to finish in a respectable third place compared to the bikes with comparable battery storage.
+In the end, the HaiBike went 17.8 miles and 3,200 vertical feet, 4% farther than the Commencal Meta Power Race 650B+ at 17.1 miles and 3,100 vertical feet, but less than the Trek Powerfly at 18.6 miles and 3,200 vertical feet, and 15% less than the Specialized Turbo Levo FSR Comp 6Fattie which traveled 20.6 miles and 3,455 vertical feet.
+Clearly, it wasn't the best, but we feel that this is respectable.

 Overall, the HaiBike XDURO AllMtn 8.0 has a pretty nice build, but our testers thoroughly disliked the 2x drivetrain and cluttered handlebar.

 If you've always wanted to be a monster truck driver, then this might be the choice for you.
-The combination of the most powerful motor in the test, big beefy tires, and somewhat sluggish handling make this bike best suited for picking a line and powering through it.
-The Yamaha PW-X motor's slightly higher top speed also make this e-mtb relatively well suited for use as a commuter and could potentially perform double duty.
+The combination of a torque heavy motor, big beefy tires, and somewhat sluggish handling make this bike best suited for picking a line and powering through it.

 At $5,000 it's hard to say that this bike represents a good value.
 The XDURO AllMtn 8.0 is fun to ride, but until the total package is more refined it would be hard to recommend this bike over the others in this review which are offered at a similar price point.
 Simple changes like a 1x drivetrain and a rattle-free battery would make a big difference in our eyes and help make this bike a contender.